teju81/ROS2_Essentials/README.md

       .
       - src n

-Each src folder is a package by itself
+Each src folder is a package by itself.
+Each package has the following structure

-- Each package has the following structure
+  - package folder
     - include
     - src
     - package.xml
     - CMakeLists.txt

 From the root folder <ros2_ws> run the following commands